denoland/rusty_v8/README.md

 generation of this binding code?**

 In the limit we would like to auto-generate bindings.
-We have actually started down this route several times, however due to many excentric features of the V8 API, this has not proven successful.
+We have actually started down this route several times, however due to many eccentric features of the V8 API, this has not proven successful.
 Therefore we are proceeding in a brute-force fashion for now, focusing on solving our stated goals first.
 We hope to auto-generate bindings in the future.